| |

 TAX LIABILITY

-If you become a resident in the UK you will normally have to pay UK tax on all your worldwide income.
+If you become a resident of the UK you will normally have to pay UK tax on all your worldwide income.
 You will qualify as a resident if you:

 1. spend 183 days or more in the UK in any tax year (the tax year runs from 6 April to 5 April),